 How Knock works

-Knock works by providing a short-term 'bridge' loan and a backup cash offer so you can submit a competitive offer on a new home without it being contingent on your old house selling.
+The Knock Bridge Loan works by providing a short-term 'bridge' loan and a backup cash offer so you can submit a competitive offer on a new home without it being contingent on your old house selling.
 You can use the loan to purchase a detached single-family home, condo, or townhome, as long as it will be your primary residence.
 In addition to your down payment and closing costs, the loan can cover other real estate expenses, such as moving and paying down your existing mortgage.

 Here’s how it works: